philippstehr/philippstehr.github.io/index.md

 # Philipp Stehr

 I am a political philosopher working on the political theory of the economic sphere.
 I am particularly interested in what a commitment to democracy means for economic institutions.
 I also have research interests in business ethics and the political and social philosophy of resistance and social change.
 I pursue my research in the spirit of realism and with a special concern for empirical grounding.
 I strive to clarify abstract normative claims through their application to real examples and through spelling out their meaning in real life.
-I work on issues like workplace democracy, expropriation, and strikes.
+I work on issues like workers' rights, workplace democracy, and strikes.

 I am currently a fixed-term lecturer [at Utrecht University](https://www.uu.nl/staff/PHStehr) where I previously did my PhD and was part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).